 - In a food processor, mix flour and salt.

-- Add very cold butter to flour mix all at once and pulse until mixture resembles a coarse meal, with just a few larger pieces remaining.
+- Add very cold butter to flour mixture all at once and pulse until mixture resembles a coarse meal, with just a few larger pieces remaining.

 - Divide dough into 4 equal pieces (approximately 3 ounces each), form into disks and wrap in parchment or wax paper.